siawayforward/beautiful-data-science-soup/README.md

 - The program takes between 3 and 5 minutes to run.
 This is an ongoing inefficiency that will be fixed; currently learning how to use scrapy to replace with for faster computation
 - Excel file will include positions sorted by 'yes' -> 'unknown' -> 'no' sponsorship or assistance so that those needed are seen first.
 The first check showed only 65-70% accuracy in prediction without a model.
 - ***Also note***, positions labeled as *unknown* may be from companies that are not clear enough in the description (e.g. no mention of E-verify or visas, but also no denials), OR an inaccurate conclusion.
+- When you open the excel file, click on the job title to navigate to the job link.
+There are some links with issues.
+This is addressed below.

 **Ongoing Improvements:**